 The shift to working from home has brought about many welcome changes for office workers, including zero commute times and home-cooked lunches, but has not been without its challenges.
 A growing number of businesses now are exploring ways of re-engaging their teams while they work from home, and virtual yoga classes are a popular one for a reason.
 With so many options out there, the process of implementing them can feel rather daunting, but it needn’t be.
-The steps we outline below will demystify the process and ensure you leave nothing out.
+The steps we outline below will demystify the process and ensure you leave nothing important out.

 Step One – Gauge Internal Interest

-Is there any appetite for wellbeing sessions at your company?
+Is there an appetite for wellness sessions at your company?
 Ask for a show of (virtual!) hands in an all-staff meeting, or float the idea in a newsletter to get a general idea.
 You could collect your responses via SurveyMonkey or Google Forms, for example.
 Has anything similar been offered at your company previously, and how was it received?
 These are all great questions to ask before you start your research and will help you in the next step…

 Step Two – Choose a Class

 Now would be a good time to receive a consultation to assist you in choosing the type of class that would best suit your company’s requirements.
 If you’d like to speak to one of our wellbeing experts, you can book a free call with us.

 Step Three – Build Your Business Case